ECP-WarpX/WarpX/Docs/source/install/hpc/summit.rst

 .. literalinclude:: ../../../../Tools/machines/summit-olcf/summit_power9.bsub
    :language: bash
+   :caption: You can copy this file from ``Tools/machines/summit-olcf/summit_power9.bsub``.

 For a 3D simulation with a few (1-4) particles per cell using FDTD Maxwell solver on Summit for a well load-balanced problem, the following set of